Richard and John Contiguglia

-Richard and John Contiguglia (born April 13, 1937 in Auburn, New York) are American identical twin duo-pianists.
-Born to Italian immigrant parents, they were the second set of twins and the youngest of seven children.
+Richard and John Contiguglia were American identical twin duo-pianists.
+They were born on April 13, 1937, Auburn, New York, and frequently performed together before John's death on March 18, 2025.

 Biography

+Richard and John Contiguglia were born on April 13, 1937, to Italian immigrant parents, the second set of twins and the youngest of seven children.
 At the age of five they started piano lessons, and at six gave their first public performance together.

 At the age of twelve they performed a group of two-piano pieces on a recital in their hometown by the composer-pianist Percy Grainger.
 Grainger was so impressed with the twins' talent that a few months later he sent them much of his four-hand music, which they championed throughout their career.

 Their first important teacher was Jean Wilder, a pupil of Tobias Matthay, then on the faculty of Wells College in Aurora, New York.

 After graduating first and second in their class from public high school in Auburn, the twins attended Yale College.
 They were elected to Phi Beta Kappa in their junior year, an honor extended to the top 1% of their class of 1000, and received BA degrees in 1959, summa cum laude, with philosophical orations, and were awarded the Seymour Prize for the highest numerical average of a graduating student in Berkeley College, their residential college.
 They achieved identical 4-year averages of 91, a coincidence that received national attention.

 In 1961 they received MMus degrees from the Yale Graduate School of Music.
 During their 6 years at Yale the twins studied piano with Bruce Simonds.

 From 1961 to 1965 Richard and John studied in London with the English pianist, Dame Myra Hess, who prepared them for their professional debut in London's Wigmore Hall on October 27, 1962.
 Its success led to recitals on the Continent, especially in the Netherlands, where they received enthusiastic critical acclaim, and to a contract to tour in the United States under the aegis of impresario Sol Hurok.

 Richard and John taught piano for six years at Syracuse University School of Music from 1966 to 1972.
 They also taught for 6 years at the Horace Mann School in New York.

 Since 1974, Richard and John have made their homes in New York City.
+John died on March 18, 2025.